switchupcb/dbgo/README.md

 ### Step 5.
 Generate SQL statements and stored procedures

-Use the `dbgo query` manager to add customized type-safe SQL statements or generate them.
+Use the `dbgo query` manager to save customized type-safe SQL statements or generate them.

 Install the command line tool: `dbgo`.